 For some of us, being able to employ a domestic helper is one of the best things about living in Hong Kong.
-Employing a helper means we get to spend more time with our children and less cleaning the house, we have babysitting (or dog walking) on tap, and whereas childcare costs back home restrict many of us, we can afford to work here.
-Finding the right domestic helper for your family can be difficult, but asking these top 10 questions should help.
+But the hiring process can be tricky, the EL team often get asked for advice about the best helper interview questions.
+If you haven’t gotten to the interview stage and are still looking for candidates, a reputable company is HelperChoice.
+Hiring the right person means we get to spend more time with our children and less cleaning the house.
+Consequently, finding the right domestic helper for your family can be difficult, but asking these top 10 questions should help.

 1. Ask for references, and make sure you can speak to her previous employer, don’t take written references as gospel.

 2. Has she taken any first aid courses, if so when and with whom.
 If she hasn’t, does she know any basic first aid (ask her to talk you through any procedures she does know).

 3. What’s her favourite ‘go to’ recipe?
 Ask her to talk you through how she makes it.
 This means you can check her spoken English as well.

 4. If she’s transferring from one family in Hong Kong to another, ask why.
 If she has transferred from a series of employers, without good reason (i.e. the family leaving Hong Kong) and without finishing her contracts, investigate why thoroughly.

 5. Is she married, and does she have children?
 Her personal situation will have some bearing on her skill set.